slott56/HamCalc-2.1/doc/source/python/navigation/latlong.rst

 Analysis
 ~~~~~~~~~~~

-This is a tiny "wrapper" that chooses between :program:`pathfind` and
+This program is a tiny "wrapper" that chooses between :program:`pathfind` and
 :program:`equiv`.
 It presents an introduction and a menu.

 ::